thechinedu/prisma-prime/README.md

 # Prismr

-Prisma schema definition for JavaScript/TypeScript.
+Schema definition for Prisma in JavaScript/TypeScript.